-This wine is produced at our Feudo di Mezzo winery, situated in the heart of Etna viticulture.
-It comes from Nerello Mascalese grapes, and from the search for a modern expression of this noble grape variety cultivated in the unique and splendid terroir of Etna.
+This wine is produced by our winery Feudo di Mezzo situated in the heart of Etna’s wine area.
+It is made from Nerello Mascalese grapes and is an expression of this noble vine cultivated in the splendid and unique terroir of Etna.

 Territories & Wineries

 100% Nerello Mascalese